Shubh1692/Shubh1692/README.md

 =====================================
 Senior Full Stack Developer
 ---------------------------
-Career path initiated as a front-end developer and worked upon Node, ReactJS, React-Native, Angular and the Ionic Framework.
-Specialised in ReactJS, Angular, React Native, and IONIC frameworks with end to end solutions.
-Backend development through NodeJS, Python Django with the 5 years out of 6.5 year of total experience.
-Delivering output under Agile/Scrum environment and always eager to taking on obstacles to enhance productivity
+I am a Full Stack Developer with 7 years of experience in Node.js, React, React-native, Angular, Python and Ionic .
+Originally from Jaipur, I have worked on a wide range of projects that have enabled me to hone my skills and expand my knowledge.
+My passion for web development drives me to create exceptional web applications that are both user-friendly and functional.
+I am excited to join a team that values continuous learning and growth and that provides opportunities to work on challenging projects.
 * 🌍 I'm based in Jaipur Rajasthan India

 * 🖥️ See my portfolio at [AngleList](http://angel.co/u/Shubh1692)

 * ✉️ You can contact me at [svijay1692@gmail.com](mailto:svijay1692@gmail.com)

-* 🚀 I'm currently working on [Reservzy](http://app.reservzy.com/)
+* 🚀 I'm currently working on [Siam Makro Public Company Limited](http://app.reservzy.com/](https://www.siammakro.co.th/en/about_history.php)

 * 🧠 I'm learning Python, Cloud Computing